TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 A broken wizard was reborn.

-'_The baptism of Flame_', Schulga gulped, '_And basing on what that man says, the implication of my lady's powers are far greater than I ever imagined_'
+'The baptism of Flame', Schulga gulped, 'And basing on what that man says, the implication of my lady's powers are far greater than I ever imagined'

 "My lady", Schulga turned to her.